 There are a number of reasons why players choose to invest time and energy into learning and clearing raids and strike missions.
 These include the satisfaction of finally defeating a boss, spending time with friends working through difficult challenges, or simply the in-game rewards.

 10-player content is a good source of

 Ultimately, while Raids and Strikes have a variety of special perks, most players do them because the encounters are fun.
 Whether you enjoy learning new mechanics and classes, working together with new people, playing with an established set of friends, or just exploring side stories in Guild Wars 2: Raids and Strikes have many draws for players.
 If you’re curious we’d strongly recommend you give them a shot – you may find a new favorite game mode!

-Each Raid boss cleared will drop 2 (two wings a week will drop 4 per boss), one
+Each Raid boss cleared will drop 2 (one wing a week will drop 4 per boss due to Call of the Mists), a random named Exotic item, one